The team prosecuting Donald Trump in the historic ‘hush money’ case

 Matthew Colangelo

-Matthew Colangelo is Bragg’s senior counsel, a role in which he’s responsible for overseeing policies and strategies in the office’s most sensitive high-profile white-collar probes and housing, tenant protection, and labor cases.
+Matthew Colangelo is District Attorney Alvin Bragg’s senior counsel, a role in which he’s responsible for overseeing policies and strategies in the office’s most sensitive high-profile white-collar probes and housing, tenant protection, and labor cases.

 Colangelo came to the DA’s office in 2022 from the U.S. Department of Justice, where he was third in command as acting associate attorney general.
 At the DOJ, Colangelo oversaw the Antitrust Division, Civil Division, Civil Rights Division, Environment and Natural Resources Division, and Tax Division.